isaac-sim/IsaacLab/docs/source/deployment/docker.rst

 X11 forwarding
 ~~~~~~~~~~~~~~

-The container supports X11 forwarding, which allows the user to run GUI applications from the container and display them
+The container supports X11 forwarding, which allows the user to run GUI applications from the container
-on the host machine.
+and display them on the host machine.

 The first time a container is started with ``./docker/container.py start``, the script prompts
 the user whether to activate X11 forwarding.
-This will create a file at ``docker/.container.cfg`` to store
+This will create a file at ``docker/.container.cfg``
-the user's choice for future runs.
-Subsequently, X11 forwarding can be toggled by changing
+to store the user's choice for future runs.

-the parameter ``__ISAACLAB_X11_FORWARDING_ENABLED`` to '0' or '1' in the ``docker/.container.cfg`` file.
+If you want to change the choice, you can set the parameter ``__ISAACLAB_X11_FORWARDING_ENABLED`` to '0' or '1'
+in the ``docker/.container.cfg`` file to disable or enable X11 forwarding, respectively.
+After that, you need to
+restart the container by running ``./docker/container.py start``.

+After the container is started, you can enter the container and run GUI applications from it with X11 forwarding enabled.
+The display will be forwarded to the host machine.

 Python Interpreter